PubInv/PubInv/ideas/Immature Ideas.md

 A simpler version of this would be to make tube and see if you could get it to roll.

+Note: I tested this idea and it basically won't work with just ferrofluid, or not easily---the ferrofluid by itself does not have enough iron in it to make powerful enough magnets for this to work.

 # Idea: Ferrofluid tentacle based on a "spine"

 We could 3D print an object holding 3 bobbins for magnet wire coils.
 The center could have one male and one female part to construct a "spine" or pieces fitted together.
 An elastic "ligament" would hold these together.
 If this spine were immersed in a flexible tube of ferrofluid, then the spine would have flexing pressure when the coils have current.
 This could be either repulisve to drive the coils apart (on one side) and/or attractive (on the other sides.)
 The 3 pairs of wires could be routed through the central holes to form a "spinal column" allowing power to come from a single source.
 With a power multiplexer, this could be a relatively simple PCB; or a large number of transistors could be used.

+# Idea: A Bag of Iron BBs as a ferro-"fluid"

+It would be wonderful if we had a fluid that could form a magnetic core as good as soft iron---that is, which allowed powerful magnets to be constructed with fluid-filled coils of wire.
+Ferrofluid by itself is NOT very good at this.
+Perhaps however, we could make a semi-fluid by making bunch of larger iron particles (BB-sized shot) and suspeneding them in an oil.
+In all probability this would be a terrible "fluid" -- it would clump, and be affected by gravity.
+However, under specific conditions (such as the whole container being filled), it might be a reasonable "soft" and movable system.

+# Idea: Parallel Magnetic Plates for Making a Ferrofluid Piston

+In order to use ferrofluid, you often want to create a "piston" that can be used to push air or an immiscible fluid.
+The obvious way to do this is to use a cylinder with a bolus of ferrofluid driven by horseshoe magnets arrayed along the cylinder.
+However, a potentially more powerful is to create a magnetic circuit by using actual iron plates or bars (that is, in contact with the fluid, so perhaps INSIDE a cylinder.
+The idea is that by simply magnetizing these plates, you create a magnetic circuit that creates considerable force to be filled by ferrfluid (that is, the fluid wants to fill the gap.)
+The question is: Can you make a more powerful "piston" this way?
+An additional question is could these plates be shaped, such as triangles, in order to allow a changing force profile.